 How to Reduce Food Waste at Home

-The average person throws away a significant amount of food every year, including items that are still packaged.
-This is literally money going into the trash.
-Beyond your wallet, it's a massive waste of resources (water, energy, land).
-The good news: 5 simple changes can reduce your waste by 50 to 70%.
+The average person throws away 30 kg of food per year, including 7 kg still in its packaging.
+That's $100 to $160 per person going in the trash.
+Beyond the wallet, it's a huge waste of resources (water, energy, farmland).
+The good news: 5 simple changes reduce your waste by 50 to 70%.

 Steps